grahamc/roborooter/README.md

 device.

 Roborooter will read the device ID from the source and create the node to the target.
-Support for block and character device is supported, and will automatically be implemented.
+There is support for both block and character devices.

 Manifest Location: `manifests/devices`